-In today’s fast-evolving business world, the demand for IT services has a lot of momentum.
-It can either improve or slow down the growth of an organization.
-In order to navigate through this terrain, businesses turn to the Information Technology Infrastructure Library (ITIL) Demand Management.
+The demand for IT services significantly influences the growth of an organization.
+To effectively manage this demand, many businesses rely on the Information Technology Infrastructure Library (ITIL) Demand Management.

 By using ITIL demand management, you can create a framework for ensuring that your service levels are always maintained.
 In addition, it helps you identify and track current and future service demands so you can plan accordingly.